tsubaiso/tsubaiso-api-documentation/README.md

 **/tags/list**

-Description: Returns list of tags based on the user's ccode.
-The tags will be grouped by tag_groups.
+Description: This endpoint returns a list of tags.

 Method: GET